jmcarcell/trackvalidation/README.md

 You can use the same script w/o and w/overlay sample.

-Currently, the following macros can be used to produce efficiency, fakerate and duplicates summary:
+Currently, the following macros can be used to produce efficiency, fakerate and duplicates summary in case of muons, electrons, and pions:
+- `macros/plot_duplicates_singleParticle.C`
+- `macros/plot_efficiency_singleParticle.C`
+- `macros/plot_fakerate_singleParticle.C`

+In case of more complex events, such as ttbar or bbar, the macros are called:
-- `macros/plot_duplicatesXXX.C`
+- `macros/plot_duplicatesComplexEvents.C`
-- `macros/plot_efficiencyXXX.C`
+- `macros/plot_efficiencyComplexEvents.C`
-- `macros/plot_fakerateXXX.C`
+- `macros/plot_fakerateComplexEvents.C`

-`_singleParticle` can be chosen in case of muons, electrons, and pions.

-`ComplexEvents` can be chosen in case of ttbar with and without overlay.

 ---

 In the case `REC` files are NOT already present, follow the procedure to simulate and reconstruct the validation sample:

 ## Simulation of the validation sample

-For basic validation, both muons and ttbar are used.

 The SIM files for ttbar are usually produced centrally on the grid.